×

 Salmon dish

 Can a healthy lifestyle compensate for genetic risk of prostate cancer?
-A new study shows promise.
+PCF-funded research suggests that it can.

 As the saying goes about cancer and other diseases, “Genetics loads the gun, and environment pulls the trigger.”
 Some men are at higher risk of prostate cancer because of the genes inherited from their parents.
 That can’t be changed.
 For prostate cancer, “environment” can include lifestyle factors like smoking, not exercising, and an unhealthy diet.

 The good news is, men may be able to offset their genetic risk for prostate cancer with a healthy lifestyle.
-This was shown in a new PCF-funded study by Lorelei Mucci, ScD, MPH, of the Harvard T. H. Chan School of Public Health, and team, presented recently at the American Association for Cancer Research 2021 Annual Meeting.
+This was shown in a study led by PCF Young Investigator Anna Plym, PhD, of the Harvard T. H. Chan School of Public Health and the Karolinska Institutet, published in the journal European Urology.

-The team also had information about lifestyle, and calculated a “lifestyle score” based on 6 factors: not smoking, BMI < 30, exercising, high intake of tomatoes and fatty fish, and low intake of processed meat.
+The team also had information about lifestyle, and calculated a “lifestyle score” based on 6 factors: not smoking, BMI < 30, exercising, high intake of tomato products, high intake of fatty fish, and low intake of processed meat.
 More points is better, so 4-6 points was defined as a “healthy lifestyle.”

 Then, researchers looked at the relationship between prostate cancer genetic risk score and lifestyle score.
-Among men with the greatest potential (based on genetics) to develop lethal prostate cancer, a “healthy lifestyle” was protective—those with a healthy lifestyle lowered their actual risk of lethal prostate cancer by 46%, compared to men with the least healthy lifestyle.
-Even a “moderately healthy” lifestyle helped, lowering risk of lethal prostate cancer by 41%.
+Among men with the greatest potential (based on genetics) to develop lethal prostate cancer, a “healthy lifestyle” was protective—those with a healthy lifestyle lowered their actual risk of lethal prostate cancer by 45%, compared to men with the least healthy lifestyle.
+However, a healthy lifestyle did not lower the risk of prostate cancer overall.

 What can men take away from this?
 You can’t change your genes, but you can change what you eat and how much you exercise.
 While more research is needed, this study suggests that in men at high genetic risk for lethal prostate cancer, a healthy lifestyle may lower that risk.
 Even if you don’t know your prostate cancer genetic risk—certainly, most men do not!—there’s plenty of evidence that quitting smoking, increasing exercise, and eating more brightly-colored vegetables improves your heart health and reduces your risk of cancer and other chronic diseases.